carterjones/crash_analysis/README.md

-A collection of crash analysis tools and scripts.
+A collection of fuzzing-related tools and scripts.